Chapter Inclusion, Diversity, Equity, Access (I.D.E.A.) Chair

-This is a general job description of the duties of the role of the chapter diversity and inclusion chair.
+This is a general job description of the duties of the role of the chapter Inclusion, Diversity, Equity, Access (I.D.E.A.) chair.
 Chapters are encouraged to customize chapter leader job descriptions for their particular needs.

 Function: To implement and monitor the chapter’s diversity and inclusion goals and objectives.
 To insure that diversity and inclusion is incorporated into all aspects of the chapter’s operations.